MicrosoftDocs/fabric-docs/docs/data-engineering/autotune.md

 ## Query Tuning

 Currently, Autotune configures three query-level Spark configurations:
-* `Spark.sql.shuffle.partitions` - configures the number of partitions to use when shuffling data for joins or aggregations.
+* `spark.sql.shuffle.partitions` - configures the number of partitions to use when shuffling data for joins or aggregations.
 Default is 200.
-* `Spark.sql.autoBroadcastJoinThreshold` - configures the maximum size in bytes for a table that will be broadcast to all worker nodes when performing a join.
+* `spark.sql.autoBroadcastJoinThreshold` - configures the maximum size in bytes for a table that will be broadcast to all worker nodes when performing a join.
 Default is 10 MB.
-* `Spark.sql.files.maxPartitionBytes` - the maximum number of bytes to pack into a single partition when reading files.
+* `spark.sql.files.maxPartitionBytes` - the maximum number of bytes to pack into a single partition when reading files.
 Works for Parquet, JSON and ORC file-based sources.
 Default is 128 MB.

 Since there's no historical data available during the first run of Autotune, configurations will be set based on a baseline model, which relies on heuristics related to the content and structure of the workload itself.
 However, as the same query or workload is run repeatedly, we'll observe increasingly significant improvements from Autotune, as the results of previous runs are used to fine-tune the model and tailor it to a specific workspace or workload.